 W. Cameron Black .; Benoit Guay.; Frank Scheuermeyer.
 Metalation of Nitroaromatics with in Situ Electrophiles.
 J. Org.
 Chem.
 1997, 62 (3), 758-760 .

 Guanyu Yang.; Qiaohong Zhang .; Hong Miao.; Xinli Tong.; Jie Xu.
 Selective Organocatalytic Oxygenation of Hydrocarbons by Dioxygen Using Anthraquinones and N-Hydroxyphthalimide.Org.
 Lett.
 2005, 7 (2),263-266 .

 Nucleophilic displacement of the activated fluorines with 2-ethyl-4-methylimidazole occurs predominantly at the 2-position, or, under more forcing conditions, at both 2- and 4-positions: J. Med.
 Chem., 34, 2671 (1991).

 Combustible liquid.
 Toxic if swallowed.
 Toxic in contact with skin.
 Toxic if inhaled.
 Causes skin irritation.
 Causes serious eye irritation.
 May cause respiratory irritation.
 May cause damage to organs through prolonged or repeated exposure.

+Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
 Do not breathe dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: IF IN EYES: Rinse cautiously with water for several minutes.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.